-2.4.4 Access to be be via sudo for Apache and Lighttpd
+Access to be be via sudo for Apache and Lighttpd

 Baculum API requires access to Boonsole and to the Bacula JSON programs.
-To configure Boonsole sudo access we strongly recommend that you create a Baculum sudoers.d file, which should be in /etc/sudoers.d/baculum:
+To configure Bconsole sudo access, we strongly recommend that you create a Baculum sudoers.d file, which should be in /etc/sudoers.d/baculum:

-Note, please define sudo for the Bacula JSON programs only when you are going use Bacula configuration module in the Baculum.
+Note, please define sudo for the Bacula JSON programs only when you are going use Bacula configuration module in Baculum.